 Fungi are important to human life in many ways.
 In medicine they yield antibiotics, in agriculture maintain soil fertility, in regular life consumed as food, and most importantly form the basis of many industrial processes.
+Though fungi are essential to many household and industrial processes, they are detrimental or harmful in many ways.
+Because of their pathogenic capability they cause serious economic losses several times.
+Among all the serious effects the top 10 harmful effects are discussed in this article.

 To know more about the importance of fungi, check below linked article.